Loughborough Learning Alliance

 What kind of teacher training do you offer?

-We offer primary and early years initial teacher training.
+We offer primary, early years and SEND initial teacher training.

 Do I have the right qualifications?